Arrays and Lists in SQL Server

 Table-Valued Parameters

-The best approach in my opinion is to reconsider having a delimited list at all.
+Before I go on and present the built-in solutions, let me ask you this: Must it be a delimited list?
 After all, you are in a relational database, so why not use a table?
-That is, you should pass the data in a table-valued parameter (TVP) instead of a delimited list.
+More precisely pass the list of values as a table-valued parameter (TVP).
 If you have never used TVPs before, I have an article, Using Table-Valued Parameters in SQL Server and .NET, where I give a tutorial of passing TVPs from .NET to SQL Server., The article includes a detailed description of passing a comma-separated list to a TVP.
 You will find that it is astonishingly simple.

 Unfortunately, not all environments support TVPs, so using a TVP is not always an option.
 In that case you need to split the list into table format, and that is what we will look at in the rest of this chapter.